Azure/Industrial-IoT/README.md

 ```
 The "Identifier" tag follows the string representation of an OPC UA node ID as described in the OPC UA specifications.

-# Configuring the Gateway
-The ```Configuration``` Section must contain at a minimum all items shown in the provide file.
-The JSON type conforms to the OPC UA reference stack serialization of the ```ApplicationConfiguration``` type.

-You should pass your application name and the IoT Hub owner connection string (which can be read out for your IoT Hub from portal.azure.com) as command line arguments.
-The IoT Hub owner connection string is only required for device registration with IoT Hub on first run.

-# Running the module
+# Running the Application

 ## From Visual Studio 2017
-You can run the module through the supplied gateway app GatewayApp.NetCore on Windows along with the Gateway SDK and IoT Hub module directly via Visual Studio 2017 by hitting F5 (after publishing GatewayApp.NetCore).
+You can run the app directly via Visual Studio 2017 by hitting F5.
 Don't forget your command line arguments, i.e. ```<yourApplicationName>``` (needs to be specified always) and the ```<IoTHubOwnerConnectionString>``` (needs to be specified on first run ONLY)!

 ## From Docker
-You can also run the module in a Docker container using the Dockerfile provided.
+You can also run the application in a Docker container using the Dockerfile provided.
 From the root of the repo, in a console, type:

 ```docker build -t gw .```